GergelyTuri/contextBox/README.md

 # contextBox
-Behavior box for mice conductung contextual discrimination task
+Behavior box for mice to conduct contextual discrimination experiments